In this article

 In which technology environments is containerization the best fit?

+Containerization can be applied to all types of technology, but is an ideal fit for managing web applications, especially in Linux environments.
+It is also used in front-end development and middleware, but so far very little for back-end technologies.
 The principal reason being that databases are optimized to interact directly on the hardware, and containerization would therefore bring no gain in performance.

 Containerization is also valuable in "Canary Deployments", a strategy for deploying versions to a subset of users or servers.
 The goal is first to deploy the change on a small number of servers, test the change and monitor the possible impacts, before extending the change to the remaining servers.